amacss-utsc/amacss_constitution/README.md

 4.5.6 – Vice-President Special Events

 <ul style="list-style-type: none;">
-4.5.6.1 – Organize, plan, and run special events.
+4.5.6.1 – Organize, plan, and run special events such as the annual CMS Gala.

-4.5.6.2 – Ensure events align with the goals of AMACSS.
+4.5.6.2 – Ensure events align with the broader goals of AMACSS of community integrity.

 4.5.6.3 – Coordinate with the Marketing team for event promotion.

-4.5.6.4 – Submit event proposal forms 1-2 weeks before an event.
+4.5.6.4 – Plan major events months in advance by coordinating with the Outreach team and the Co-Presidents.

 4.5.6.5 – Manage the Special Events Team.
 </ul>